-How much can you potentially make owning a massage therapy business?
+How much can a massage business owner make?

 Many massage therapists run profitable businesses, but their income varies according to the business’s location, specialization, and competition.
 The Bureau of Labor Statistics highlights how the May 2018 median annual wages for massage therapists differ depending on the industry in which each massage therapist worked.
 Massage therapists who worked in chiropractic offices earned $51,690, while massage therapists who worked in other health professional offices earned $44,560.
 Massage therapists who worked in personal care services earned $39,740.